Kashif130/ComputeRouter/README.md

 - Reliability score derived only from actual escrow outcomes, immune to self-reported claims
 - Provider id charset restricted (alphanumeric + underscore) to prevent injection into prompts

+## Frontend: Wallet + Networks

+The frontend connects with a real EVM wallet instead of a throwaway key — click **Connect Wallet** and pick any installed EIP-1193 wallet (MetaMask, Rabby, Coinbase Wallet, Brave, OKX, Rainbow, Trust Wallet, etc.); discovery uses [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) so it isn't tied to any single wallet.
+The connected wallet signs `route_job`, `fund_escrow`, and `resolve_completion`; reads (providers, history) work without a wallet connected.

+The network dropdown switches between:
+- **Bradbury Testnet** (`testnetBradbury`)
+- **GenLayer Studio** (`studionet` — the hosted sandbox at studio.genlayer.com)

+Switching networks or connecting a wallet calls `client.connect(...)` to prompt the wallet to add/switch to the right chain automatically.

 ## Run Locally

 ```bash